 - SmartRide and SmartMiles discount availability vary per state and coverage selected

 - Accident forgiveness not available in all states

 Nationwide offers its policyholders a free annual car insurance assessment called On Your Side Review.
-This allows customers to make changes to their insurance policies after major life events and get applicable discounts.
+While any insurer allows you to review your policy at any time, this scheduled checkup encourages customers to clear up any questions regarding their policy and benefits, make changes to their coverage in line with current and future needs, and apply available discounts.

 The insurer offers common coverage options such as collision and comprehensive insurance, gap insurance, uninsured motorist, bodily injury liability and roadside assistance, as well as policies designed specifically for young drivers and classic car owners.

 Its list of discounts is a bit more limited than those of other companies, but you can lower your monthly premiums by bundling insurance policies, setting up direct payments, driving fewer miles and staying accident-free.

 - Save up to $646 when bundling auto and home insurance

 - Automatic and paperless billing

 - Safe driver rewards for customers who go 5 years without major violations or at-fault accidents